2011 European Women's U-19 Handball Championship

-The 2011 Women's U-19's European Handball Championship is the eighth edition of the continental handball event for this age group, and the fourth under its new name, that is being held between 4 and 14 August in the Netherlands.
+The 2011 European Women's U-19 Handball Championship is the eighth edition of the continental handball event for this age group, and the fourth under its new name, that is being held between 4 and 14 August in the Netherlands.
 Norway entered the championship as title holders, after beaten 2009 hosts Hungary 29–27 in the previous tournament's final.
 According to the competition regulations, only players born on or after 1 January 1992 are eligible to participate.

 Denmark won the championship for the third time, beating first time finalists Netherlands in the decisive match 29–27.

 Venues

 Five cities have been selected to stage the championship.
 In Almelo, Maastricht and Leek will only be held preliminary and main round matches.
 In Arnhem, where hosts Netherlands play their preliminary group, will also be held main round clashes and the placement matches 9–16.
 Rotterdam will be involved only in the final weekend to arrange the placement matches 5–8 as well as the semifinals, the bronze match and the final.